Ralph Lawrence Carr: Personal life

 Carr married Gretchen Fowler, and together they adopted two children, a boy and a girl.
+Years after she died, he married Eleanor Fairall in 1948.
+She was a former client and the daughter of Herbert Fairall, publisher of the Daily Journal.

+Death

 Carr died in a Denver hospital on September 22, 1950, after a long illness related to diabetes.
 He was buried in Fairmount Cemetery in Denver.